likhithasanil/DIP/README.md

 c.imshow("Result",nimg)
 c.waitKey(0)

-** output **
+**Output**
 ![Captur](https://user-images.githubusercontent.com/72268045/104290241-21b74b00-54e0-11eb-89b1-8832f79f8247.PNG)

-Q3) Develop a program to find the sum and mean of set of image create n number of images and read from directory and perform the operation.
+## 3) Develop a program to find the sum and mean of set of image
+create n number of images and read from directory and perform the operation.
 **Description**
-TO add two images with the OpenCV function, cv. add(), or simply by the numpy operation res = img1 + img2 we can add the images.
+TO add two images with the OpenCV function: cv. add(), or simply by the numpy operation res = img1 + img2 we can add the images.
 Mean()    :The function mean calculates the mean value M of array elements, independently for each channel, and return it:" This mean it should return you a scalar for each layer of you image append()  :This method in python adds a single item to the existing list.